-Workforce BluePrint provides products and services in Technical Vocational Education and Training (TVET) for international clients and projects including:
+Workforce BluePrint provides products and services in workforce planning, capability development and Technical Vocational Education and Training (TVET) for international clients and projects including:

 - Conference key notes and presentations

 - Curriculum research, development and evaluation – design, development and provision of education and training curriculum and learning materials; development of high quality competency based curricula to meet the needs of industry and the community; quantitative and qualitative program evaluation.

 - Delegation hosting and tours of Australian best practice including entrepreneurship, industry development, job creation, youth engagement, workforce planning and development in action.